Sean-Bradley/Design-Patterns-In-Python/singleton/README.md

 ## Overview

 Sometimes you need an object in an application where there is only one instance.
-A constant or static variable for example.

 You don't want there to be many versions, for example, you have a game with a score and you want to adjust it.
 You may have accidentally created several instances of the class holding the score object.
 Or, you may be opening a database connection, there is no need to create many, when you can use the existing one that is already in memory.
 You may want a logging component, and you want to ensure all classes use the same instance.
 So, every class could declare their own logger component, but behind the scenes, they all point to the same memory address (id).